BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Many of us have had the experience of a passing association with a well-organized, moral, and pleasant institution, such as a university or a good job, only to be dumped back into the real world.
+    You've probably had the experience of a passing association with a well-organized, moral, pleasant institution, such as a university or a good job, only to be dumped back into the real world.
     In the subculture, we finally had our ducks in a row.
-The real world persisted, though.
+The real world was still the real world though.
 </p>

 <p>